realworldocaml/book/other-notes/02-intro.md

 - : string list = ["hey"; "man!"]
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Note that in the above, we used another variant of the list pattern,
+`[hd]`, to match a list with a single element.
+We can do this to
+match a list with any fixed number of elements, _e.g._, `[x;y;z]` will
+match any list with exactly three elements, and will bind those
+elements to the variables `x`, `y` and `z`.

-But we don't have to build all of these functions ourselves using
+So far, we've built up all of our list functions using pattern
-pattern matching and recursion.
-Just like there's an `Option` module
+matching and recursion.
+But in practice, this isn't usually
+necessary.
+Just like there's an `Option` module with useful functions
-which contians useful functions for dealing with options, there's a
+for dealing with options, there's a `List` module with useful
-`List` module with useful functions for dealing with lists.
-For
+functions for dealing with lists.
+For example:
-example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 # List.map ~f:String.length languages;;